SuperKohl/SkySeeker/docs/USB Flashing.md

 sudo systemctl stop ModemManager.service
 ```

 If your system lacks the systemctl command, use any equivalent command that works on your system to disable services.
-You can likely add your device ID to a blacklist configuration file to stop ModemManager from touching the device, if you need it for cellural networking, but that is beyond the scope of u360gts documentation.
+You can likely add your device ID to a blacklist configuration file to stop ModemManager from touching the device, if you need it for cellural networking, but that is beyond the scope of SkySeeker documentation.

-If you see the ttyUSB device appear and immediately disappear from the list in u360gts configurator when you plug in your flight controller via USB, chances are that NetworkManager thinks your board is a GSM modem and hands it off to the ModemManager daemon as the flight controllers are not known to the blacklisted
+If you see the ttyUSB device appear and immediately disappear from the list in SkySeeker configurator when you plug in your flight controller via USB, chances are that NetworkManager thinks your board is a GSM modem and hands it off to the ModemManager daemon as the flight controllers are not known to the blacklisted